BoxCollider/PaintedText/src/main/assets/PaintedText_Readme.txt

 Can we supply different parts of our text logo as separate elements?
 Can that be done faster in code?
 I think yes.

-How can I use it?
-PaintedText can be created in code or in XML layout file

 Can I have more details?
 PaintedText is a simple View that draws text mask.